Tooth Fillings in Reno

 There are mainly two different types of fillings: composite and amalgam.
 There are some controversial opinions regarding amalgam fillings because they contain mercury, but Reno’s Absolute Dental professionals respect the requests and concerns of all patients and will discuss the best options available for you.

-- Composite Fillings: This is a newer filling material that resembles modeling clay and can mimic the natural color of teeth, unlike amalgam fillings.
+Composite is a newer filling material that resembles modeling clay and can mimic the natural color of teeth, unlike amalgam fillings.
 The synthetic resins harden after applied and provide a strong, long-lasting barrier to protect the tooth after the damage is drilled away.
 The technology used in composite fillings is advancing quickly and is expected to equal or exceed the strength and durability of traditional amalgam.

 Because of general concern surrounding the use of amalgam fillings, Absolute Dental provides these resources for those who wish to dive a little further into the subject (we take no responsibility or partiality on any opinions expressed in the articles below):